 But despite the visitors enjoying large spells of possession, Millwall looked the more dangerous and took a 33rd minute courtesy of Wallace’s first goal since February.
 Mahoney, who had been quite up until then, worked the space before picking out his fellow winger, who first-time volleyed past Rudd, who should have kept it out, but could only parry his left-footed effort into the side netting.

-Millwall’s half then took a turn for the worst as Fielding, who had been a spectator in the opening 42 minutes, injured himself whilst taking a goal-kick and had to be replaced by another debutant, Bialkowski, who only joined on a season-long loan deal from Ipswich Town earlier this week.
+Millwall’s half then took a turn for the worse as Fielding, who had been a spectator in the opening 42 minutes, injured himself whilst taking a goal-kick and had to be replaced by another debutant, Bialkowski, who only joined on a season-long loan deal from Ipswich Town earlier this week.

 Bialkowski’s first involvement was almost to pick the ball out of his own net, but Maguire’s effort on the stroke of half-time whistled past the post.